Religion in Uzbekistan: Religious identification

-Soviet era
+History

-State atheism was an official policy in the Soviet Union and other Marxist–Leninist states.
+State atheism was an official policy in the Soviet Union and other Marxist-Leninist states.
 The Soviet Union used the term gosateizm, a syllabic abbreviation of "state" (gosudarstvo) and "atheism" (ateizm), to refer to a policy of expropriation of religious property, publication of information against religion and the official promotion of anti-religious materials in the education system.
 By the late 1980s, the Soviets had succeeded in curtailing religion in Uzbekistan by removing its outward manifestations: closing mosques and madrasas; banning religious text and literature; outlawing non-state-sanctioned religious leaders and congregations.

-Since independence
+Today Uzbekistan is a secular country.
+Article 61 of the constitution states that religious organizations and associations are separate from the state and equal before law.
+According to the constitution, there is no state interference in the activity of religious associations.

-Uzbekistan is a secular country and Article 61 of its constitution states that religious organizations and associations shall be separated from the state and equal before law.
-The state shall not interfere in the activity of religious associations.
+In the early 1990s, when Soviet dominion came to an end, groups of Islamic missionaries, mostly from Saudi Arabia and Turkey, arrived in Uzbekistan to preach Sufi and Wahhabi interpretations of Islam.

-In the early 1990s with the end of Soviet power large groups of Islamic missionaries, mostly from Saudi Arabia and Turkey, came to Uzbekistan to propagate Sufi and Wahhabi interpretations of Islam.
-In 1992, in the town of Namangan, a group of radical Islamists educated at Islamic universities in Saudi Arabia took control of a government building and demanded that president Karimov declare an Islamic state in Uzbekistan and introduce shari‛a as the only legal system.
+In 1992, in the town of Namangan, a group of radical Islamists educated at Islamic universities in Saudi Arabia took control of a government building and demanded that president Karimov declare an Islamic state in Uzbekistan and introduce Shari‛a as the only legal system.

 The regime, however, prevailed, and eventually struck down hard on the Islamic militant groups, leaders of which later fled to Afghanistan and Pakistan and were later killed in fights against coalition forces.
 In 1992 and 1993 around 50 missionaries from Saudi Arabia were expelled from the country.
 The Sufi missionaries too were forced to end their activities in the country.